Pronunciation does matter, have you heard about the

 EFL teachers need to have the ability to teach their students

-the sounds of mainstream English.
+the phonemes of mainstream English.
 Teachers need to be

-conscious of what the standard sounds are, what their names
+conscious of what the standard phonemes actually are, what

-are, how to link them into syllables, use proper stress etc.
+their names are, how to link them into syllables, use proper

-Otherwise they would be failing their students.
-The resources
+be failing their students.
+The resources available from this

-available from this website form a teacher's toolkit for
+website form a teacher's toolkit for teaching proper

-teaching proper pronunciation (see the "EFL teacher resources"
+pronunciation (see the "EFL teacher resources" page of this

-page of this site, which includes test sheets for checking
+site, which includes test sheets for checking pronunciation).